GabeScott/standard-works-vault/General Conference/1985 October - Can There Any Good Thing Come Out of Nazareth.md

 # Can There Any Good Thing Come Out of Nazareth?

-*By George P. Lee - Of the First Quorum of the Seventy*
+By Elder George P. Lee - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1985 General Conference*